ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 ---
 My research deals with different topics of pure and applied mathematics, touching the broad fields of analysis, ergodic theory and dynamical systems.
 Moreover, I enjoy teaching and have taught Mathematics courses for undergraduates.

-I was a postdoctoral researcher at the Institute for Analysis and Numerics of the University of Münster.
+I was a postdoctoral researcher at [Mathematics Münster](https://www.uni-muenster.de/MathematicsMuenster/) ([Institute for Analysis and Numerics](https://www.uni-muenster.de/AMM/en/), [University of Münster](https://www.uni-muenster.de/en/)).

-I obtained my PhD (Dr. rer. nat.) in Mathematics at the University of Bremen.
+I obtained my PhD (Dr. rer. nat.) in Mathematics at the [Department of Mathematics](https://www.uni-bremen.de/en/fb3/) of the [University of Bremen](https://www.uni-bremen.de/en/).

 Currently, I am looking for a job in mathematical research or teaching.